 What Is A Tiered Rewards Program?

-A tiered rewards program is a specific program that rewards consumers differently depending on the tier they’re in.
+There are lots of different types of loyalty programs and a tiered rewards program is a specific program that rewards consumers differently depending on the tier they’re in.
 Customers can advance to higher tiers — and receive more valuable rewards — after completing predetermined actions.

 Since the rewards program is typically set up similar to a hierarchy, members are incentivized to reach higher tiers.
 Upper tiers elevate their social status and reward them with special perks.